Python3pkg/BroadCastMail/Readme.md

 # BroadCastMail :outbox_tray:

-### A Python Package which can be used to BroadCast email .
+### A Python Package which can be used to BroadCast email (Added input through saved files) .

 **To-Add Features**
   * HTML Email .